jelocodes/task-monster/README.md

 ## How it (will eventually) works:

 You can type in tasks in a form to add them to a To-Do Check List.
 A monster lives on the screen and has an XP (Experience Points) bar.
-The XP bar fills for each task completed on your To-dD list.
+The XP bar fills for each task completed on your To-do list.
 Delete a task by dragging it to, and feeding it to the monster.
 Complete all of the tasks on your list and the monster gains enough XP to level up.

 ## Still To-Do: